NessDan/latency-tester/README.md

 This is a very simple tool for testing latency of mice, gamepads, controllers, and keyboards.

-A white window will pop-up.  is white and turns black when any input is detected.
+A white window will pop-up and turn black when any input is detected.
+That means you can time the latency of your mouse clicks, key-presses, and controller button-presses!

+This polls as fast as your CPU will allow it (1000hz and beyond!)

 For use with high-speed cameras + high refresh rate monitors for capturing.

 ## Building